Ballad in Blue

-Ballad in Blue (originally titled Blues for Lovers) is a 1965 British drama music film starring R&B legend Ray Charles.
+Ballad in Blue (also known as Blues for Lovers) is a 1965 British drama music film starring Ray Charles.
 The film was the last to be directed by Paul Henreid.
+It was written by Henreid and Burton Wohl.

 Plot

 Ray Charles helps blind boy David in his struggle to regain his sight.
 However, David's overprotective mother Peggy is afraid of the risks connected with restoring David's sight.
 Ray tries to help the family, offering Peggy's heavy-drinking partner Steve an opportunity to work with Ray's band.

 Fashion designer Gina tries to lure Steve.
 Margaret encourages David to sneak out and wander around London late at night on a mischievous adventure.